1. Welcome to Note

 Add Clip Icon.

-Once a clip has been added, you can play the pads and notes will be added to the Clip View window.
+Once a clip has been added, you can play the pads and notes will be added in the MIDI Editor.
 The clip will keep looping until you tap the Add button at the bottom of the Pad View, which will add the notes to the clip.
 This way of capturing performances is called Fixed Length.

 If Note’s transport is stopped, and you are capturing a clip for the first time, the Set’s tempo will be automatically set based on your performance.